-The School considers all demand accounts and money market funds with original maturities of three months or less, and which are not subject to withdrawal restrictions, to be cash and cash equivalents.
+The School considers cash on hand and demand deposits, with original maturities of three months or less, to be cash and cash equivalents.

 Prepaid Items

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items.